 Within the tango world, departure from tradition is often considered taboo.
-But for Buffalo Tango Orkestra and their debut album, Ecos del Pasado (Echoes of the Past), finding their own original voice has been a completely natural and spontaneous process—one deeply driven by not only their cultural diversity, but the diversity of their individual musical disciplines.
+But for Buffalo Tango Orkestra and their debut album, Ecos del Pasado (Echoes of the Past), finding their own original voice was a completely natural and spontaneous process—one deeply driven by the diversity of their cultures and their individual musical disciplines.

 “Tango taps into the romance of our nostalgic soul—the same nostalgia that captures you when you listen to old music or watch black-and-white films,” says Moshe.
 “But that idea of nostalgia only becomes poignant when it is personal, when the music acts as a bridge between what once was and the vibrant color of the present.
 To truly experience tango music, you must allow yourself to remain in that deep feeling of loss which connects those two worlds, if only for a moment.
 This is where tango comes from, and this is where tango lives—within those echoes of the past.”